 Extreme Ownership by Jocko Willink

-This is the only leadership book I’ve ever found valuable.
-Great for working in teams and for leading them.
+This is one of the few leadership books I’ve ever found valuable.
+Great for working in teams, building them and leading them.

 Setting the Table by Danny Meyer

 The idea of ‘Enlightened Hospitality’ is imminently transferrable to any business model.
 Including a small branding shop.

 I’m grouping these books together because the most valuable takeaways from each were the importance of putting in place repeatable systems, job descriptions, and Standard Operating Procedures (SOPs) so that my team can take ownership of our process and flourish without having to run everything by me.
 Like many of the books on this list, I wish I had read these when we were starting out.

 This book provided us with a much needed framework for employee reviews and goal setting now that we’re steadily growing.

 Boss Life by Paul Downs